top of page

 The characteristics that define successful Challengers align perfectly with the best traditions of lawyering:

 They Educate and Lead.
 Great lawyers don't just apply the law – they help clients understand it in the context of their business objectives.
-A Challenger-minded lawyer working with a healthcare client wouldn’t simply outline HIPAA requirements; they’d create a decision framework designed to help executives evaluate innovation opportunities against compliance considerations.
+A Challenger-minded lawyer working with a healthcare client wouldn’t simply outline legislative requirements; they’d create a decision framework designed to help executives evaluate innovation opportunities against compliance considerations.
 As a result, the client would be empowered to make better decisions independently.

 They Build Relationships Based on Trust, Not Harmony.
-If a client was considering an acquisition that carried significant antitrust risk, a Challenger lawyer would present a detailed analysis of the likely regulatory response.
+If a client was considering an acquisition that carried significant Competition Act risk, a Challenger lawyer would present a detailed analysis of the likely regulatory response.
 Though the client might initially resist this assessment, they would likely credit the lawyer down the road for saving them from a disastrous deal.
 Sometimes the pushback can be frustrating for clients, but ultimately the benefits of honest guidance become apparent.

 They Take Control of the Conversation.
 Rather than passively responding to client inquiries, Challenger lawyers guide discussions toward critical issues clients might not recognize.
 A major transaction is daunting, but what if you presented a client with a risk assessment framework that could transform meetings in such a way that it changes the way your clients think about large transactions.

 They Think Ahead and Anticipate Problems.
-A Challenger-minded employment lawyer always seeks to identify risks before they become problems.
+A Challenger-minded lawyer always seeks to identify risks before they become problems.

-Becoming a Challenger :: Practical Steps
+Becoming a Challenger: Practical Steps

 Transitioning to the Challenger approach requires intentional skill development: